- Our Team

 - Medical Professionals

-Clinical Trials
+Clinical Trials in Maryland

 Clinical trials are research studies that patients can voluntarily participate in.
 These studies test the safety and effectiveness of new treatments to find better ways to diagnose and treat cancer.
+At Maryland Hematology Oncology, we participate in multiple clinical cancer trials in order to provide the most possible care avenues for our patients.
+Click here to browse currently active trials.

 Cancer clinical trials can have different objectives, such as testing new:

-Should you participate in a clinical trial?
+Should you participate in a clinical trial for cancer in Maryland?

 Potential Benefits